Hockey Snapshot: USA Champion Belle Tire Girls 16U Coach Mike Vigilante

 “This team was so coachable and manageable because they held each other accountable” Vigilante said.
 “One of the best attributes a team could have, and my team definitely had is chemistry.
 We have faced a lot of adversity not just this year but the past couple seasons and it shaped them from who they were as a team right from the get go this year.”

 Vigilante really believes that adversity also created an unique support system.
 The support system within the team not only made every player want to be their best, but wanted their teammates to be the best they could be as well.
 Their chemistry created a solid team this season, and once the national championship tournament began, gave them confidence to excel and win.

+While the team was solid all season, it would never have been considered a favorite to win Nationals.
+Ranked 10th must of the season, Belle Tire is a great example of a team that put it all together when it counted.
 “In the games leading up to that championship game it came down to our shutout defense” Vigilante said.
 “I was seeing in that game our slow progression finally peaking and seeing the girls connecting on the ice.”